Title

 Executive Order No. 423 creates the municipality of San Miguel in Bohol, Philippines, by incorporating several barrios from the municipalities of Trinidad and Ubay, with specific boundaries and requirements for official existence.

-The Municipality of San Miguel officially begins to exist upon the appointment and qualification of the mayor, vice-mayor, and a majority of the councilors, and upon certification by the Secretary of Finance that the municipality is financially capable of meeting its obligations and service requirements.
+Upon the appointment and qualification of the mayor, vice-mayor, and a majority of the councilors, and upon the Secretary of Finance’s certification that the municipality is financially capable of meeting legal obligations and services.

-The mother municipalities of Trinidad and Ubay must still be able to maintain creditable municipal governments, meet all statutory and contractual obligations, and provide essential municipal services after the segregation of territory for San Miguel.
+That Trinidad and Ubay can still maintain their municipal governments credibly, meet statutory and contractual obligations, and provide essential municipal services after losing territory to San Miguel.

 Analyze Cases Smarter, Faster